ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Generated Copy

 ### Eyebrow
-FOR 9-5ERS READY TO LEAVE
+FOR 9-5ERS STUCK IN JOBS THEY HATE

 ### Headline
-Get a remote sales job and leave your boss behind in 8-10 weeks remote income in sales
+Leave your job and get a remote sales role in 8 to 10 weeks remote income in sales

 ### Subheadline
-You're stuck in a job that drains you, hurts your body, and makes your family resent you.
-I'll teach you the sales skill that got me to $50k months so you can work remote, build real income, and actually enjoy your life.
+I help mid-20s professionals escape the 9-5 grind and land remote sales jobs that pay $5,000 to $50,000 a month in commission.
+You'll get 1:1 coaching, group calls, and a community of people doing this right now, with real results in under 10 weeks.

 ### CTA
 Apply for the program